Jairaye/crime-housing-affordability/README.md

 Metros where $100K is Not Viable represent a relatively small subset.
 These metros are heavily concentrated in well known high cost regions and often require incomes meaningfully above $100K.

-The issue is not widespread unaffordability, but extreme outliers with unusually high housing costs.

 ### 4. Not viable does not always mean dramatically unaffordable

 Many metros classified as Not Viable are only modestly above the $100K threshold, often requiring $110K to $120K.
 A much smaller number require dramatically higher incomes, such as $160K or more.

-This distinction is frequently lost in public discussion.

----

-## Notable Exceptions

-The most unaffordable metros are overwhelmingly concentrated in major coastal markets, dense financial or technology hubs, and regions with long standing housing supply constraints.

-These results align closely with common expectations rather than revealing surprising new problem areas.

 ---